 In Chile, 100% of our crude oil and condensate sales are made to ENAP.
-For the year ended December 31, 2015, sales to ENAP represented 15% of our total revenues.
+For the year ended December 31, 2016, sales to ENAP represented 10% of our total revenues.
 ENAP imports the majority of the oil it refines and partially supplements those imports with volumes supplied locally by its own operated fields and those operated by us.
 The sales contract with ENAP is commonly revised every year to reflect changes in the global oil market and to adjust for ENAP's logistics costs in the Gregorio oil terminal.
-As of the date of this annual report, we are negotiating a new agreement with ENAP that will take effect in June 2016.
-In addition, in Chile, in the year ended December 31, 2015, almost all of our natural gas sales were made to Methanex under a long-term contract, the "Methanex Gas Supply Agreement", which expires on April 30, 2017.
-Sales to Methanex represented 7% of our consolidated revenues for the year ended December 31, 2015.
-However, if ENAP or Methanex were to decrease or cease purchasing our oil and gas, or if we were unable to renew these contracts at a lower sales price or at all, this could have a material adverse effect on our business, financial condition and results of operations
+As of the date of this annual report, we are negotiating a new agreement with ENAP that we expect will take effect in April 2017.
+In addition, in Chile, in the year ended December 31, 2016, almost all of our natural gas sales were made to Methanex Chile S.A., the Chilean subsidiary of the Methanex Corporation (or "Methanex"), a leading global methanol producer, under a long-term contract, the "Methanex Gas Supply Agreement", which expires on April 30, 2017.
+In March 2017, we executed a new gas supply agreement with Methanex effective from May 1, 2017 to December 31, 2026.
+Sales to Methanex represented 9% of our consolidated revenues for the year ended December 31, 2016.